systemcrash/nts-poc-python/README.md

 default is for the NTSKE server to listen on TCP port 4123.

-Run the NTSKE client to talk to the NTSKE server and save the results to the file "client.ini".
+Run the NTSKE client to talk to the NTSKE server and save the results to the file "client.ini" and not perform certicate verification (-v).

- python3 ntske-client.py localhost 4446 rootCaBundle.pem
+ python3 ntske-client.py -v localhost 4446

 Run the NTS client to talk to the NTS server and get a timestamped packet back.